Judge Rules California FAIR Plan Shortchanged Fire Victims on Smoke Damage

 Source: EPA Final Rule (2024)

-At SSM, as of June 27, 2025, we are proud to report that 100% of our clients who received post-clearance testing after professional remediation passed well below these new DLAL thresholds with combustible byproducts at non-detectable levels.
+As of June 27, 2025, we are proud to report that 100% of SSM clients who received professional remediation followed by post-clearance testing have passed well below these thresholds, with a majority passing at non-detectable levels.

 Combustible byproducts entering a home are clearly visible in this scenario; however, many smoke hazards are not as easily detected.